COVID CATCH UP PREMIUM

 One group of children who we need to pay particular attention to are the disadvantaged children.
 The Education Endowment Foundation’s ‘Rapid Evidence Review’ suggests that school closures will have reversed the progress made to narrow the gap in the last decade.
 Their projections suggest that school closures will have widened the attainment gap between disadvantaged children and their peers, likely reversing progress made to narrow the gap since 2011.
 The median estimate indicates that the gap would widen by 36%.
 The Pupil Premium leaders in the school are aware of the potential impact and have an action plan in place to monitor the impact of the closure on this group of children.

 It is important to note that the children were assessed prior to starting their intervention programme and the progress of all individuals is being closely tracked using the plan, do, review format.
 They will then be assessed again at the end of the intervention to assess how effective the work has been and what the next steps are for each individual child.

-Within this academic year (20/21) we will spend more than has been allocated to us, therefore we will use some pupil premium funding and money from the main school budget to cover these essential costs.
+Within this academic year (20/21) we spent more than has been allocated to us, therefore we will use some pupil premium funding and money from the main school budget to cover these essential costs.
 Our approach is fluid and flexible as we are taking the lead from the children with their needs and requirements.

 To find out more about our Remote Learning Offer, please click here.